developerjohan01/WeatherApi/README.md

 # WetherApi
+iOS App built with Xcode 11.4.1 and targeting iOS 12.4+

-App is calling the [OpenWheather API](https://openweathermap.org/api) and is displaying forecast as a list.
+The app is calling the [OpenWheather API](https://openweathermap.org/api) and is displaying forecast as a list.

 NOTE The [Dark Sky API](https://darksky.net/dev) can no longer be used: